anoma/juvix-docs/docs/reference/language/functions.md

 A function declaration consists of a type signature and a group of _function clauses_.

 In the following example, we define a function `multiplyByTwo`.
-The first line `multiplyByTwo : Nat -> Nat;` is the type signature and the second line `multiplyByTwo n := 2 * n;` is a function clause.

 ```juvix
 --8<------ "docs/reference/language/functions.juvix:multiplyByTwo"
 ```

+The first line `multiplyByTwo : Nat -> Nat;` is the type signature and the second line `multiplyByTwo n := 2 * n;` is a function clause.

+## Pattern matching

 A function may have more than one function clause.
-When a function is called, the first clause that matches the arguments is used.
+When a function is called, it will pattern match on the input, and the first clause that matches the arguments is used.

-The following function has two clauses.
+The following function has two clauses:

 ```juvix
 --8<-- "docs/reference/language/functions.juvix:negateBoolean"